CrayonScript/mxgraph/CRAYONSCRIPT.readme.md

 # luaparse.js
-The luaparse.js is copied from the ace editor library
+The luaparse.js is built independent of the ace editor library
 The lib path is $ACE_HOME/lib/ace/mode/lua/luaparse.js
-This is required so that the editor and CrayonScript share the same parser
 Any update to the ace library would require a corresponding luaparse.js update